Z-Zheng/pytorch-change-models/README.md

 torchange aims to provide out-of-box contemporary change detection model implementations, in pursuit of benchmarking and reproducibility.

+>This project is still under development.
+Other repositories would be gradually merged into ```torchange```.

-> The torchange API is in beta and may change in the near future.
-This project is still under development.
+> The ```torchange``` API is in beta and may change in the near future.

+> Note: ```torchange``` is designed to provide straightforward implementations, thus we will adopt a single file for each algorithm without any modular encapsulation.
+If you find any bugs, please post them in the issue, since algorithms released before 2024 will be transferred here from our internal codebase.
+If possible, be patient for new releases and bug fixes, since this is a huge burden for a single maintainer.

+> Our default training engine is [ever](https://github.com/Z-Zheng/ever/).

 ### Model zoo (in progress)

+This is also a tutorial for junior researchers interested in contemporary change detection.

 #### 0. change modeling theory
-- (PCM) Unifying Remote Sensing Change Detection via Deep Probabilistic Change Models: from Principles, Models to Applications, ISPRS P&RS 2024. [[`Paper`]]
+- (PCM) Unifying Remote Sensing Change Detection via Deep Probabilistic Change Models: from Principles, Models to Applications, ISPRS P&RS 2024. [[`Paper`]], [[`Code`](https://github.com/Z-Zheng/pytorch-change-models/blob/main/torchange/models/changesparse.py)]
 - (GPCM) Scalable Multi-Temporal Remote Sensing Change Data Generation via Simulating Stochastic Change Process, ICCV 2023 [[`Paper`](https://arxiv.org/pdf/2309.17031)], [[`Code`](https://github.com/Z-Zheng/Changen)]

 #### 1.0 unified architecture
 - (ChangeStar) Change is Everywhere: Single-Temporal Supervised Object Change Detection in Remote Sensing Imagery, ICCV 2021. [[`Paper`](https://arxiv.org/abs/2108.07002)], [[`Project`](https://zhuozheng.top/changestar/)], [[`Code`](https://github.com/Z-Zheng/ChangeStar)]
 - (ChangeStar2) Single-Temporal Supervised Learning for Universal Remote Sensing Change Detection, IJCV 2024. [[`Paper`]]
-- (ChangeSparse) Unifying Remote Sensing Change Detection via Deep Probabilistic Change Models: from Principles, Models to Applications, ISPRS P&RS 2024. [[`Paper`]]
+- (ChangeSparse) Unifying Remote Sensing Change Detection via Deep Probabilistic Change Models: from Principles, Models to Applications, ISPRS P&RS 2024. [[`Paper`]], [[`Code`](https://github.com/Z-Zheng/pytorch-change-models/blob/main/torchange/models/changesparse.py)]

 #### 1.1 one-to-many semantic change detection
 - (ChangeOS) Building damage assessment for rapid disaster response with a deep object-based semantic change detection framework: from natural disasters to man-made disasters, RSE 2021. [[`Paper`](https://www.sciencedirect.com/science/article/pii/S0034425721003564)], [[`Code`](https://github.com/Z-Zheng/ChangeOS)]